-Since its first edition in 2000, the EUFF has brought together film enthusiasts, students, expatriates, families and even those who are joining in for their first 'foreign-language' film experience.
+Since its first edition in 2000, the EUFF has brought together film enthusiasts, students, families and even those who are joining in for their first 'foreign-language' film experience.
 The festival has always been very welcomed in Malaysia as one of the biggest international film festivals in the country.
 Spanning animation, drama, romance, comedy, horror, adventure, children's film and documentary the wide ranging program testifies to Europe's continued creativity and diversity.

-The European Union Film Festival, not in its 17th year in Malaysia, has brought not just award-winning European movies to Malaysian audiences, but also the change for locals to experience European culture and gain a broader world-view without having to hop on a plane.
+The European Union Film Festival, now in its 18th year in Malaysia, has brought not only award-winning European movies to Malaysian audiences, but also the chance for locals to experience European culture and gain a broader world-view without having to hop on a plane.

-I would like to therefore congratulate the Delegation of the European Union to Malaysia for organizing the 17th European Union Film Festival this year.
-My thanks also goes to the participating European embassies and cultural institutions, as well as Malaysian partner organisations for their collaborations in making this event a success.
+I would like to therefore congratulate the delegation of the European Union to Malaysia for organising the 18th European Union Film Festival this year.
+My appreciation also goes to the participating European embassies and cultural institutions, as well as Malaysian partner organisations for their collaboration in making this event a success.

-I look forward to enjoying the best of European cinema in Malaysia.
+look forward to enjoy the best of European cinema this month.